Hydro Ottawa strike holds up work on 2 Trillium Line stations | CBC News

 Hall said wages are now the only outstanding issue in the dispute.
 "We have a tentative agreement on everything else," he said.
 Hydro Ottawa broke off negotiations, according to Hall, while the union remains ready to bargain.

-But Hydro Ottawa spokesperson Josée Larocque said talks were paused after the union declined to bring the company's "very fair and competitive" offer to its full membership for a vote.
+Hydro Ottawa spokesperson Josée Larocque said talks were paused after the union declined to bring the company's "very fair and competitive" sixth overall offer to its full membership for a vote.

 The company's offer actually works out to 14.74 per cent when compounded over the term of the agreement, she said.